anjuna-security/apm-secure-deployments/azure/README.md

 The scripts defined here were designed with the goal of getting you up and running with APM as quickly and securely as possible and should be used as a general guideline for your own deployments.

 Your production environment might have needs not addressed by these scripts and changes might be required.
-Please, feel free to fork this repo and customize the scripts to better accommodate your needs.
+Feel free to fork this repo and customize the scripts to better accommodate your needs.

 ## Environment requirements